1 - 2

 The Bear Mountain trail begins at a very popular trailhead, which requires a recreation pass (either a Red Rock Pass or a Federal Interagency Pass).

-Park at the Doe/Bear Mountain trailhead, but cross the Boynton Canyon road to find the start of the hike.
+Park at the Doe/Bear Mountain trailhead, but cross the Boynton Canyon road to find the start of the run.

 The surrounding red rock formations are excellent visual diversions from the steep ascent.

 It is well worth stopping frequently to drink in the views...

 and to let the legs recover from the many, many rock step-ups that comprise the route.
 This trail is not technically difficult, but does require some minor scrambling to get up through a narrow, rocky passage.

 There is also some exposure to major drop-offs.

 Trekking poles are very useful on the climb and even more so on the descent.
 When the trail crosses areas of slickrock, look for white painted arrows to follow the route.

 Sometimes these arrows are highly obvious, but sometimes take a bit of searching.
 The top of Bear Mountain doesn't have a stereotypical “summit”; it is more broad, expansive terrain.